SankethBK/blog/_posts/operating-systems/2024-04-06-my-study-resources.markdown

 2. Linux System Programming: Talking Directly to the Kernel and C Library by Robert Love

 There are some great resources mentioned in this [reddit thread](https://www.reddit.com/r/compsci/comments/7sdcaq/best_way_to_learn_os_concepts_properly_so_that_i/), i'll be exploring them as i progress

+**Update 13/05/2024**

+I have gone through the first section of OSTEP text book i.e., Virtualization.
+My goals before starting the next section (Concurrency):

+* Setup xv6 OS in QEMU.
+* Understand the topics of virtualization practically by reading and tweaking xv6 codebase.
+* Read all the relevant references and complete homework sections of few chapters.
+* Write a blog on all the independent topics covered so far.